 The shredding, washing, drying and extruding techniques have all been improved and offer greater capacity.
 As a result, our annual production will almost double, rising from 34,000 tonnes of R-LDPE today to 60,000 tomorrow.
 This industrial process aims to minimise the impact of our activities on the environment.
 Producing one tonne of R-LDPE from used LDPE film uses three times less energy than producing one tonne from virgin materials.
-It generates two tonnes less $CO_2e^1$ , which equates to two return flights between Paris and New York.
+It generates two tonnes less CO2e, which equates to two return flights between Paris to 75 people.
+In our plastic pellets, there are plenty of benefits.

 The Landemont plant becomes the largest in France for the recycling of agricultural and retail plastics.

-Its extension creates 25 new jobs, bringing the total headcount to 75 people.
-In our plastic pellets, there are plenty of benefits.
+Its extension creates 25 new jobs, bringing the total headcount

-$^1$ Co\{\gamma^2} is a benchmark unit used to measure the equivalent greenhouse gas emissions of a product, service, person or company.
+Co2e is a benchmark unit used to measure the equivalent greenhouse gas emissions of a product, service, person or company.